Olivér Szolnoki

-Oliver Szolnoki (born 6 May 1997) is a Hungarian pool player.
+Oliver Szolnoki (born 6 May 1997) is a Hungarian professional pool player.
 A regular on the Euro Tour, Szolnoki reached the quarter-finals of the 2019 Veldhoven Open.
-He reached a high ranking of 14th on the Tour in 2019.
+He reached a high ranking of 1st on the Tour in 2024.

 Szolnoki won four medals at the World Pool-Billiard Association world championship events, reaching the final of the under-16s eight-ball event in 2013, and the youth nine-ball event in 2019.